hbc/NGS-Data-Analysis-long-course/sessionIV/lessons/01_Salifish.md

     $ export PATH=/opt/bcbio/centos/bin:$PATH

-As you can imagine from the above schematic, taken from [Patro R. et al, 2014](http://www.nature.com/nbt/journal/v32/n5/full/nbt.2862.html), there are 2 steps when running the analysis too:
+As you can imagine from the description above, when running Sailfish there are also two steps.

 a.
 "Index" the transcriptome (transcripts or genes) using the `index` command: